Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Conclusions and problems for Future Research

 \item Does any $(0,\ell)$-$\mathcal{N}_{h,r,s}$ network, $\ell >1$, have a vector solution which outperforms the scalar solution?
 If $s=2 \ell$ this is related to some interesting questions on subspace codes, where the most interesting case is related to spreads and partial spreads in projective geometry.

-\item Does there exist a multicast network with two messages in which a vector solution outperforms the optimal scalar linear solution?
+\item Does there exist a multicast network with \emph{two} messages in which a vector solution outperforms the optimal scalar linear solution?

-\item For multicast networks with $h = 3$ messages which are solvable with vectors of length $t$ over $\F_q$, what is the largest alphabet size required for a solution with scalar linear network coding?
-Is the network which we have presented for at least three messages optimal for this?
-Note that for $h=3$, the $(1,1)$-$\mathcal{N}_{3,r,4}$ network achieves a gap of $q^{t^2/3 + o(t)}$, but we do not have a construction of the network code.
-It is a future task to construct such a network code and possibly one which achieves a larger gap.
+\item For multicast networks with $h = 3$ messages which have a vector solution of dimension $t$ over $\F_q$, what is the largest alphabet size required for a solution with scalar linear network coding?
+It was pointed out by Ronny Roth~\cite{Roth16} that by a probabilistic argument, there exists a set with at least $q^{t^2/3}$ $t$-dimensional subspace of~$\F_q^{3t}$ for which any three subspaces span a subspace of dimension at least~$2t$.
+This probabilistic argument can be generalized for any $h$.
+Is this an optimal solution?
+It is a future task to find a construction of such a code and possibly a larger one.

-\item For multicast networks for which have a vector solution of dimension $t$ over $\F_q$, is there an algorithm which transforms the vector solution into a scalar linear solution?
+\item For multicast networks which have a vector solution of dimension $t$ over $\F_q$, is there an algorithm which transforms the vector solution into a scalar linear solution?
 What is the alphabet size required by this transformation?
-We believe that the minimum alphabet size for scalar network coding is at most $q^{(h-2) t^2/h +o(t)}$ for even $h\geq 4$ and at most $q^{(h-3) t^2/(h-1) +o(t)}$ for odd $h\geq 5$, but an algorithm for any larger alphabet might be interesting to begin with, e.g. an alphabet of size $q^{t^2}$ seems to be an excellent achievement.
+We believe that the minimum alphabet size for scalar network coding is at most $q^{(h-2) t^2/h +o(t)}$ for even $h\geq 4$ and at most $q^{(h-3) t^2/(h-1) +o(t)}$ for odd $h\geq 5$, but an algorithm for any larger alphabet might be interesting to begin with, e.g., an alphabet of size $q^{t^2}$ seems to be an excellent achievement.

-\item Is there a network with $h$ messages in which exactly $h$ edge disjoint paths are used (for network coding) from the source to each receiver, and on which vector coding outperforms scalar linear network coding?
+\item Is there a network with $h$ messages in which exactly $h$ edge disjoint paths are used (for network coding) from the source to each receiver, and on which vector network coding outperforms scalar linear network coding?
 Note that our constructions use more than $h$ paths.
+In other words, can vector network coding outperform scalar linear network coding in a network in which the deletion of any edge will destroy the multicast property?